-Provide a description of the proposing firm(s) which include(s) the type of work in which the firm specializes; the number of College Health Occupations facilities designed within the last 10 years; the number of Green Energy projects designed; also describe the design style(s) that is emblematic of the firm's work.
-List the names of all persons with an ownership interest in the company(s), the primary bank, insurer, accounting firm, and legal office used by the contracting firm and include names and contact information for each.
+Provide a description of the proposing firm(s) which include(s) the type of work in which the firm specializes; the number of College Transportation Training facilities designed within the last ten (10) years; and the number of LEED certified projects designed.
+Also describe the design style(s) that is emblematic of the firm's work.
+List the names of all persons with an ownership interest in the company(s), the primary bank, insurer, accounting firm, and legal office used by the contracting firm and include names and contact information for each

-2. State whether the firm is or has been named as a plaintiff, or defendant, in any mediation, arbitration, litigation or other legal action with an owner, client or contractor, in the previous 10 years, regardless of the outcome.
-State whether, during the last 10 years, the firm has made a settlement, or been ordered to make a payment to a plaintiff or claimant, or has been found in violation of a regulatory statute which has resulted in a fine, disbarment or other action by regulatory agencies (information required to be kept confidential in any settlement agreement need not be disclosed in the proposal).

-3. List and briefly describe a minimum of five relevant College facilities designed by the firm within the last 10 years, with respective client references and their phone number, fax number, and E-mail addresses.
-Provide general contractor references for the respective projects with construction project manager names, including phone number, fax number, and E-mail addresses for each reference.
+- 2. State whether the firm is or has been named as a plaintiff, or defendant, in any mediation, arbitration, litigation or other legal action with an owner, client or contractor, in the previous ten (10) years, regardless of the outcome.
+State whether, during the last ten (10) years, the firm has made a settlement, or been ordered to make a payment to a plaintiff or claimant, or has been found in violation of a regulatory statute which has resulted in a fine, disbarment or other action by regulatory agencies (information required to be kept confidential in any settlement agreement need not be disclosed in the proposal). - 3.
+List and briefly describe a minimum of five (5) relevant College facilities designed by the firm within the last ten (10) years, with respective client references and their phone numbers, and E-mail addresses.
+Provide general contractor references for the respective projects with construction project manager names, including the phone number, and E-mail address for each reference.
 List key personnel for each of those projects and indicate whether they are on the current proposing team for this project.
 Firms with more recent experience will be given preference.

-B. Project Team
+B. Project Team 26%

 - 1. Identify the project team, which includes all joint venture or partnering firms for this project.
 Include the project manager and key personnel that will be assigned to this project.
-Also include the specialty consultants, such as Healthcare Design consultant or a consulting firm specializing in College Health Professions for Allied Health Occupations training facilities, and all other individuals on the team that include but are not limited to the engineering firm(s) that will support the completion of this project.
+Also include the specialty consultants, such as Transportation/Automotive Training Design consult or a consulting firm specializing in College Transportation Training facilities, and all other individuals on the team that include but are not limited to the engineering firm(s) that will support the completion of this project.
 Provide resumes of each member of the project team describing their educational background, percentage time commitments for this project, work history, and area of responsibility.
 Provide a statement of the team member's particular expertise and experience on similar projects, and with an emphasis on similar College facilities and LEED design.
-List other current projects for these people and the beginning and anticipated end dates for those projects. - Identify previous College Allied Health Occupation training facility projects completed by the same proposal team. - 3.
+List other current projects for these people and the beginning and anticipated end dates for those projects. - 2.
+Identify previous College transportation training facility projects completed by the same proposal team. - 3.
 Provide a scope listing all staff that illustrates how the project will be managed with sufficient detail for all phases of design, permitting, integration and coordination with the CMGC for a Guaranteed Maximum Price (GMP), construction phase administration, project closeout, and the preparation of as-built drawings.

-C. Approach, Cost Control, Quality and Innovation/ Schedule
+C. Approach, Cost Control, Quality and Innovation/ Schedule 21%